JRLane-CS/SQL-Movie-Library-Catalog/README.md

 - adapt to use a code reader, to automate the API access and storage of information
 - create a separate table to hold the media type of a given movie
 - create a separate table to hold the actor/actress names
-- create a separate table to hold the movie ratings
+- create a separate table to hold the movie ratings and play times
 - create a separate table to hold the movie categories
-- modify search operation to search on title, actor/actress, movie rating, and movie categories
+- modify search operation to search on title, actor/actress, movie rating, play time, and movie categories